The Gradcafe

 University of Texas Dallas logo

-The program offers scholarships of up to $15,000 (which covers almost all tuition fees), helping you land one of the highest-paying jobs for MBA graduates.
-That makes an excellent return on your investment.
+The program offers scholarships of up to $15,000 (which covers almost all tuition fees).
+Best of all, a business analytics MS degree offers one of the highest-paying jobs for MBA graduates.
+That makes an excellent return on your investment!

 • Courses: Database foundations, predictive analytics, prescriptive analytics, programming for data science, and advanced statistics.